readium/kotlin-toolkit/docs/guides/navigator-settings.md

 * `toggle(setting)` will invert the current preference when tapping on the whole list item.
 * `set(setting, checked)` sets an explicit value provided by the `Switch`'s `onCheckedChange` callback.

-:point_up: Note that the current state for `Switch` is derived from the selected preference first, and then on the actual setting value as a fallback (`checked = preferences[setting] ?: setting.value`).
-We deemed that it was too important to display the user selected value first, even if it is not applied yet in the Navigator.
+:point_up: Note that the current state for `Switch` is derived from the selected preference first, and the actual setting value as a fallback (`checked = preferences[setting] ?: setting.value`).
+We deemed more important to display the user selected value first, even if it is not applied yet in the Navigator.
 Your opinion may differ, in which case you can use `checked = setting.value`.

 ### Composable for a `PercentSetting`